 Why - what is the purpose of doing all of this?

-- You may be provided this when you are given your task and purpose from higher; more on this to follow.
+- What is the purpose of doing all of this?
+You may be provided this when you are given your task and purpose from higher.

-- Your purpose must be nested, either vertically or horizontally; more on this to follow.
+- Your purposes must be nested, either vertically or horizontally.

 Mission Statement Example: